CertiCoq/certicoq/INSTALL.md

     # make install

-  To test the installation, go to 'certicoq/benchmarks' and run
+  To test the installation, you can go to `certicoq/benchmarks` and run

     # make all